defi-ventures/BlockX-chain/docs/README.md

 <!--
 layout: home
-title: Tokn Documentation
+title: BlockX Documentation
-description: Tokn is a scalable and interoperable Ethereum, built on Proof-of-Stake with fast-finality.
+description: BlockX is a scalable and interoperable Ethereum, built on Proof-of-Stake with fast-finality.
 sections:
   - title: Introduction
-    desc: Read a high-level overview of Tokn and its architecture.
+    desc: Read a high-level overview of BlockX and its architecture.
     url: /intro
     icon: ethereum-intro
   - title: Basics
-    desc: Start with the basic concepts of Tokn, like accounts and transactions.
+    desc: Start with the basic concepts of BlockX, like accounts and transactions.
     url: /basics
     icon: basics
   - title: Core Concepts